AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/InterfaceNameMappingType/SystemUnitInterface.md

 InterfaceNameMappingType.SystemUnitInterface Property
 =====================================================
-AutomationML 2.1 APIGets and sets the mapped ExternalInterface of the SystemUnitClass
+Gets and sets the mapped ExternalInterface of the SystemUnitClass

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)